apiobuild/docs/content/docs/apps/chopin/payments/index.md

 ## Offline (Manual) Payment Options

-We also support popular manual payment options across North America.
+We also support popular manual payment options around the world.
 Manual payment means that the transaction will be handled outside of the Chopin checkout process and we won't be able to verify these payments on your behalf.
 The payment method selected by the customer will be posted to order google sheet.

+We are always looking to support as many payment methods as we possibly could.
+[Reach out to us](https://apiobuild.com/docs/docs/introduction/introduction/#contact-us) to add new payment methods!

-### Paypal.Me `NEW`
+### Paypal.Me

 {{< alert icon="💡" text="Learn more about Paypal.Me →" ext-href="https://www.paypal.com/paypalme/" >}}

-{{< alert icon="💡" text="Learn more about how to use create Paypal.Me link →" rel-href="/docs/apps/chopin/troubleshoot/#how-to-set-up-paypalme" >}}
+{{< alert icon="💡" text="How to create Paypal.Me link →" rel-href="/docs/apps/chopin/troubleshoot/#how-to-set-up-paypalme" >}}

 Provide your [Paypal.Me link](/docs/apps/chopin/troubleshoot/#how-to-set-up-paypalme).
 It should look like: `https://www.paypal.me/youraccount`.